Meet Our Volunteers

 I love being able to use my background in Event Planning as I work on fundraising projects for VIM.
 It ‘s very satisfying to see and hear the positive results of the hard work of the volunteers and staff – to know that VIM makes such a difference in so many lives.
 Without VIM, many people in the area would be without health care.

-“VIM is wonderful!
-We are having such an impact on the community, changing and bettering the lives of so many.
+A volunteer since VIM’s founding in 2004, Catherine has been active in many roles during her tenure at VIM.
+Retired from her position as the Artistic Associate of StageWest in Springfield, Mass., she now uses her creative and organizational talents on our Communications Committee.
+“VIM has such an impact on our community, changing and bettering the lives of so many.
 Our very small staff and our volunteers are committed, dedicated, and incredibly efficient people.”

 I’m a retired school principal, but I’m using my bilingual skills in my role at VIM.
 I volunteer because I know the organization is needed and there is a philosophical fit with my beliefs.
 The clinic offers significant services to those who cannot get them otherwise.
 VIM clinicians have a genuine concern for their clients – a serious concern for the whole person, medical, social and psychological.